sushilsridhar/cs-fundamentals/os/PROCESS_HARDWARE_RELATION.md

 # Hardwares

-processor = microprocessor = CPU
+> processor = microprocessor = CPU

+> core = hardware threads

 <ins>Core</ins>
 Core is the execution unit, where the CPU executes the instructions, if the chip is dual core, it means, the system has two execution units,
-the CPU can run two threads in parrallel
+the CPU can run two threads in parrallel,

+Quad-core: CPU can run 4 threads in parrallel, this core is called hardware threads

 <ins>Quad-core Processor chip</ins>
 ![quad-core](https://user-images.githubusercontent.com/16437905/199170376-586ca845-4e60-4f30-ac73-cd5fb90dff48.png)